A Pit Viper Snake Can 'See' You, Even in the Dark

 When dinner's in sight, vipers lash out with sophisticated fangs.
 Hinged and capable of moving independently, these are long, tubular teeth.
 And they're hollow, too: Venom is released through a slit near the tip.

 "Snake venoms are cocktails of thousands of chemicals, mostly proteins that disrupt physiological pathways in the prey," says Taylor.
+Biological toxins fall into a number of different categories.
+Two of the major groups are known as hemotoxins and neurotoxins.

 Advertisement

-"Hemotoxins," Taylor informs us, "disrupt the coagulation of blood and cause internal bleeding."
+"Hemotoxins," Taylor informs us, "disrupt the coagulation of blood and cause severe internal bleeding."
 Meanwhile, neurotoxins are built to "interfere with normal nervous system functions at multiple levels, for example by blocking neurotransmitter release or reuptake or by preventing neurotransmitters from binding."

+After venomous snake bites, hemotoxic infection will cause cell destruction and tissue necrosis, while neurotoxin numbs the prey to pain and eventually stops the body's motor functions.
 "The result is that muscles cannot contract, and envenomated prey often die when their diaphragm, which is the main muscle used for breathing, can no longer contract," says Taylor.

-Depending on the species, a given snake might be able to inject you with both kinds of toxin.
+Depending on the snake species, a given snake might be able to inject you with both kinds of toxin.
 "Many venomous snakes, including pit vipers, have multiple hemotoxins and neurotoxins [in their venoms]," Taylor notes.

 Advertisement